 So now that we have seen the whole architecture of the model, we have to give it an objective so it can learn and have proper weights.
 Our objective is to predict a function name.
 We add a last layer of the size of the number of function names we found in our training dataset.
 Thanks to an application of the softmax function, we now have an output where each row corresponds to the probability that a specific function name should be assigned to the code snippet in input.

-As a conclusion, I don't think that such a model can replace the work of a skilled developer, but it can be useful to have a tool that can suggest better function name when it is needed.
+In conclusion, I don't think that such a model can replace the work of a skilled developer, but it can be useful to have a tool that can suggest better function names when needed.
 If you want to learn more about this model go check out https://code2vec.org/!